A great-tasting, ready-in-a-minute gluten free cinnamon bun cake for 1 person. No eggs and no xanthan gum in this moist, tender cake.

 Let’s celebrate ourselves, why don’t we.
 Yeah yeah yeah food is not love and everybody knows that.
 But sometimes a mini cake for 1, ready in just a few minutes, is what you need to remember to breathe.

-Now these are not fully grown Gluten Free Cinnamon Buns(and quick as that recipe from from my Quick & Easy Book is, it takes more than a minute).
+Now these are not fully grown Gluten Free Cinnamon Rolls.
 But you barely have to dirty 3 bowls (cut that down to two bowls if you’re okay with some lumps in the batter).

 And you can cook this tiny cake for 1 in anything microwave-safe.
 I’ve made it in everything from mini mason jars and mugs to an ice cream bowl.
 Success & high-fives all around, every time.